krakend/krakend-documentation/endpoints/parameter-forwarding.md

 X-Forwarded-For: ::1
 ```

-The `User-Agent` is no longer a KrakenD user-agent but a Mozilla one.
+The `User-Agent` is no longer a KrakenD user agent but a Mozilla one.

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint/) to understand how to test headers.